UniversalDependencies/docs/_it/feat/PronType.md

 ### <a name="Prs">`Prs`</a>: personal or possessive personal pronoun or determiner

-See also the [Poss]() feature that distinguishes normal personal pronouns from possessives.
+See also the [Poss]() feature that distinguishes normal personal pronouns from possessives and the [Clitic]() feature that tells whether the pronoun is a clitic.
 Note that `Prs` also includes reflexive personal/possessive pronouns (see the [Reflex]() feature).

 #### Examples